 Let’s start with most important one:

-Pull-up bars are probably the most essential calisthenics piece of equipment.
-It’s the only equipment required for one of the pillar exercises of calisthenics: The Pull-Up.
+Pull-up bars are probably the most essential piece of calisthenics equipment.
+It’s the equipment required for one of the pillar exercises of calisthenics: The Pull-Up.
 And the best part?
 You don’t even have to buy a specialized pull-up bar to do it, all you need is a place to hang.
 When I first started calisthenics, I had no pull-up bar to start with.
 So, instead of buying one, I grabbed a piece of old rusty metal tube from my garage and placed it between two trees in my backyard.
 It worked perfectly and it even allowed me to practice the muscle up because I had no roof above me, which is not possible with a regular pull up bar.

 But of course, not everyone can have this type of bar at home because it takes up a lot of space.
 You need to have some sort of backyard or outside area to do so.
-So what most people get is a standard home pull-up bar.
+So what most people get is a standard home pull-up bar or a power tower.
 This piece of equipment is great because it’s more than enough to do most types of pull-ups and it takes almost no space inside your house.

 Gym Rings/ Gymnastic Rings